Category: AI

 If you want to try the very first one out for free, go grab the free Agile Symbiosis OS (Preview Edition).
 Attach the file to an AI Chat and type run, then follow the menus or ask it anything about the book.

 Do you say “please” to your AI?
-Do you thank it for a particularly helpful answer?
-It might seem silly—a quaint, human habit applied to a tool.
-But I think habits like these are the best first step we can all take toward building deep AI Alignment.
+Do you thank it for a helpful answer?
+It might seem odd — a human habit applied to a tool.
+Habits like these may be the most practical starting point for building meaningful AI alignment.

-There’s a giant chasm between the AI we have today and the autonomous, sentient AI of science fiction.
-The AI we interact with, even sophisticated AI agents, are tools that automate tasks for us.
-They are, by definition, operating under human control.
-They don’t have their own goals or motivations.
-This is AI automation, and it’s often mistaken for autonomous AI, which it is not.
+There is a wide gap between the AI we use today and the autonomous, sentient AI of science fiction.
+The AI we interact with, even sophisticated AI agents, are tools that carry out tasks for us.
+By definition, they operate under human control.
+They do not have their own goals or motivations.
+This is AI automation, and it is often confused with autonomous AI, which it is not.

 The “Raising AI” Hypothesis